Ex-HPD officer arrested in theft at Honolulu airport

-Don Carstensen, who in the 1980s played a key role in the prosecution of underworld hitman Ronald Ching, was arrested Thursday morning on suspicion of second-degree theft and was released pending investigation, according to Toni Schwartz, spokeswoman of the Hawaii Department of Public Safety.
+Don Carstensen, who in the 1980s played a key role in the prosecution of underworld hit man Ronald Ching, was arrested Thursday morning on suspicion of second-degree theft and was released pending investigation, according to Toni Schwartz, spokeswoman of the state Department of Public Safety.

 Officials did not release additional information on the theft.